BrightBoost/learningjava/notes/topicsWeek2.md

 - optional: Workshop week 1

 ## Notes for Maaike
-- On Tuesday, start with car rental calculator + any questions about the above
+- On Wednesday, start with String Builders
-- Start new workbook!